rotators/Fo1in2/Tools/ModdersPack/scripting/README.txt

     hookscripts.html - detailed manual for using hook scripts to modify engine behavior arrays.html - manual for sfall arrays

-If you are/will be using sfall Script Editor, don't forget to check out new compiler documentation in .\compiler\sslc_readme.txt.
+If you are/will be using sfall Script Editor, don't forget to check out new compiler documentation in .\compiler\sslc_readme.html.
-There are numerious new syntax features and extensions to SSL (Star-Trek Scripting language).
+There are numerious new syntax features and extensions to SSL (Star-Trek Scripting Language).